geoscript/geoscript-js/doc/api/geom/multilinestring.rst

 Properties
 ----------

-Multi-linestring geometries have the properties common to all :class:`Geometry` subclasses.
+Multi-polygon geometries have the properties common to all :class:`GeometryCollection` subclasses.

 Methods
 -------

-Multi-linestring geometries have the methods common to all :class:`Geometry` subclasses.
+Multi-polygon geometries have the methods common to all :class:`GeometryCollection` subclasses.